 Who We Are

-The Fit and Healthy Clinic at Kennedy Krieger Institute is an interdisciplinary outpatient clinic designed to treat obesity in children with disabilities.
-The clinic focuses on nutrition and physical activity habits.
+The Fit and Healthy Clinic at Kennedy Krieger Institute is an interdisciplinary outpatient clinic designed to treat weight issues in children with disabilities by focusing on improving nutrition and physical activity habits.
 Our goal is to provide patients and their families with the skills they need to develop healthy lifestyle habits, resulting in a healthy weight for each patient and fewer risks to their health.

 Who We Serve

-The clinic treats children and adults ages 4 to 30 years old who have developmental disabilities and are at risk for developing obesity-related medical problems.
+The clinic treats children and adults 2 to 30 years old who have developmental disabilities and are at risk for developing weight-related medical conditions.

-Our interdisciplinary team consists of specialists from a variety of disciplines, with expertise in:
+Our team consists of specialists from a variety of disciplines, with expertise in:

 - Behavioral psychology